sifive/wake/share/doc/wake/basic_wake_tutorial.md

 def length n = len n
 ```

-* Multiples every element in a list and gives the result
+* Multiples every element in a list and gives the result. `_` here means that it will multiply the data whatever being passed to the function `foldr`.
 ```
 def prodlist n = foldr (_ * _)1 n
 ```